Market Access Via Policies/Hooks

 • Addresses that have a credential testifying to off-chain circumstances.

-The second example accounts for on-chain solutions such as Coinbase Verifications and Binance Account Bound Tokens, assuming that the borrower is comfortable piggybacking off of these.
+The third example accounts for on-chain solutions such as Coinbase Verifications and Binance Account Bound Tokens, assuming that the borrower is comfortable relying on these.
 In this case, access credentials are granted by signing a transaction that verifies that your address is in fact in possession of whatever is being sought out (i.e. an NFT in your wallet with a certain timestamp).

-When you have acquired a credential granting you access to deposit into a Wildcat market, it's worth noting that it may eventually expire, depending on whether or not the borrower has set a 'Time-To-Live' limit on it.
+When you have acquired a deposit credential granting you access to one or more Wildcat markets, it's worth noting that it may eventually expire, depending on whether or not the borrower has set a 'Time-To-Live' limit on it.
 This is to reduce the risk of an address being compromised and funds being deposited from an entity that is not the party which initially received the credential (unlikely as this may be).
-Credentials can be refreshed, assuming that the provider/mechanism is still registered to the market.
+Credentials can be refreshed, assuming that the role provider that granted it is still tied to the market: borrowers can add and remove role providers from their access hook at will.

 Last updated